Javascript library

 await blockchain.call(op('ft3.transfer', inputs, outputs), user);

-To avoid transaction failing, nop operation can be added to a second transaction in order to make it differ from the first transaction.
+operation to a second transaction to make it different from the first transaction.

 import { op, nop } from "ft3-lib";